discourse/discourse/docs/INSTALL-ubuntu.md

 - change production db name if appropriate
 - change username/password if appropriate
 - set `db_id` if using multisite
-- change `host_names` to the name you'll use to access the discourse site
+- change `host_names` to the name you'll use to access the discourse site, e.g. "forum.example.com"

 Edit ~/discourse/config/redis.yml